OUR COMPLAINTS POLICY

 If we have not resolved your complaint within eight weeks from the date of receipt, we will write to you again with our reasons for the delay and we will confirm when we expect our final response to be made.

-We will also enclose a leaflet produced by the Financial Ombudsman Service (FOS): Your complaint and the ombudsman.
+At this stage, you will be entitled to refer your complaint to the FOS.
+We will enclose a leaflet produced by the FOS: ‘Want to take your complaint further?’.
 This leaflet explains your right to contact the FOS, free of charge, if you are unhappy with the progress or outcome of our investigation.

 Our final response letter will set out our understanding of your complaint, the issues raised, the investigation we conducted and the outcome of our investigation.
 We will also detail any redress that we believe appropriate or the reasons for declining redress.

-We will enclose the FOS leaflet mentioned above: Your complaint and the ombudsman.
+We will enclose the FOS leaflet mentioned above: ‘Want to take your complaint further?’

 If you are not satisfied with our final response, you have the right to refer your complaint to the Financial Ombudsman Service.
 The Financial Ombudsman Service is free of charge.